shunmian/myblog/_posts/-08 Database/2015-07-02-DBMS Concepts 2：Database Design.md

 ## 1 Database Design ##

-Datanbase Design mainly involves the design of the database schema.
+Database Design mainly involves the design of the database schema.

 ### 1.1 Entity-Relationship (E-R) Model

 **Entities** are described in a database by a set of attribtues, which is regarded as primitive physical data.

 **Relationship** is an association among severl entities.

+E-R model are similar to UML model so below is an introduction of UML model.
+Please spend sometime understand the multiplicity of associations.

 #### 1.1.1 UML